In the event of a fatality

-In the event of a work-related death, there is important information and support that families and employers will need.
+In the event of a workplace death, there is important information that families and employers need to know.

 If a notifiable incident occurs, you must notify SafeWork NSW immediately on 13 10 50.

 A ‘notifiable incident’ under the work health and safety legislation relates to: